LukeShortCloud/card_games_converter/cgc_tdd.md

 * --cache {name|sha512} = The cache mode to use.
 Requires the use of `--no-clean`.
     * name = Use the image name to see if a temporary modified image exists.
     * sha512 = Use a checksum to see if an image has been modified already.
+* --swtcg = Automatically apply settings required for printing the Star Wars Trading Card Game originally created by the Wizards of the Coast.
+This will set the card size to 63mm by 88mm, increase the brightness, and create a bleed area/border of 0.125 inch.

 # Milestones